 By Devashish Mitra The Trump administration has been capitalising on the “dark-side of globalisation”.
 However, Devashish Mitra advances that an anti-globalisation campaign might not be the best for the United States.
-The article is both a critique to current government direction and a call to salvage America.
-Globalisation, in all its forms, is
+The article is both a critique to

 By William Hobbs, Head of Investment Strategy, UK and Europe, Barclays How much of this new US administration’s often fluid and sometimes contradictory agenda should we assume makes it through to policy?
 How powerful is the POTUS?
 We look at some of the

 By Jack Rasmus While Republicans on the Right and the Far Right wrangle over whether to repeal the Obamacare Affordable Care Act (ACA), or just revise it, the Ryan proposal does both.
 How can that be?
 Revise and yet repeal?
 The repeal is every dollar

 By Peter Koenig In this article, Peter Koenig discusses a few of the bountiful contradictions and controversies of the new Trump Administration.
 The Donald, less than 50 days in office, deserves the benefit of the doubt, as anybody would who dares oppose and